jasontsemf/TeleRobot/README.md

 [Download here](https://github.com/jasontsemf/BankHeist/releases/tag/v0.0-alpha)

-To control the AxiDraw, a native app that hosts a local server that receives requests from the browser is needed.
+To control the AxiDraw, a native app that hosts a local server and receives requests from the browser is needed.